Video Game: Final Fantasy Mystic Quest aka: Finalfantasy Mystic Quest

 Giant Spider: Dark King's second (six arms, two legs, fangs), third (an actual spider) and fourth (final) forms.
 (Though the final form is only part Spider; the rest is an octopus-tentacledabomination.)

 Guest Star Party Member: Everyone you encounter will join your party exactly twice.
 To her credit, Phoebe joins for what are easily the longest stretches of the game (the three dungeons of Aquaria, and then the entire Doom Castle sequence).
 Tristam is infamous for his short appearances (one dungeon early on and then half a dungeon later).
+This gets a bit annoying later as many people find themselves pining for Phoebe again, since she's way, way, way more powerful than any of the others (moreso if you take advantage of Good Bad Bugs).

 ...
 Which he will sell to YOU for a low low price of 30 GP..
 15 GP.. how much do you have on you?